packagePFIM/PFIM/README.md

 To run all the scripts, simply copy these folders to your computer and execute the run_examples_PFIM.R script.
 Within this script, you need to specify the paths to the Design_Evaluation and Design_Optimization directories.

+The `Package documentation` folder contains the complete documentation for all methods and classes included in the package.

 ## Getting help

 If you encounter a clear bug, please file the issue with a minimal